streamlabs/slobs-buildScripts/README.md

 # Description
-This project contains a collection of `bash` scripts that will build various streamlabs projects like streamlabs/obs-studio for *mac* & install it in other projects.
+This project contains a collection of `bash` scripts that will build various streamlabs projects like streamlabs/obs-studio for Windows/Mac & install it in other projects.
+Windows users likely want to run these scripts from *Git Bash*.

 # How to use
 Install this folder in the same directory right beside streamlabs-desktop, streamlabs-obs-studio, and streamlabs/obs-studio-node.
 This project contains `bash` scripts